bjornblomqvist/biosphere/README.md

 ## Uninstallation

+If you happened to have Spheres with augmentations for your SSH config file, you should first run `bio implode` so that your `~/.ssh/config` file is cleaned from any modifications made by Biosphere.
+You can also perform this step manually by deleting everything between the `### BIOSPHERE MANAGED START ###` and `### BIOSPHERE MANAGED STOP ###` tags.

-Simply remove the Biosphere directory.
+If you didn't mess around with augmentations, simply remove the Biosphere directory.
 By default this is `~/.biosphere`.

-If you happened to have Spheres with augmentations for your SSH config file, you should first run `bio deactivate` so that your `~/.ssh/config` file is cleaned from any modifications made by Biosphere.
-You can also perform this step manually by deleting everything between the `### BIOSPHERE MANAGED START ###` and `### BIOSPHERE MANAGED STOP ###` tags.

 Lastly, you have probably added a similar snippet to your `~/.bash_profile` too when you installed Biosphere.
-Just remove it from there.
+Just remove it from there or let `bio implode` take care of that.

 ## Copyright